jonnyhuck/RFCL-PolygonDivider/README.md

 Please do get in touch with a copy of any polygons that do not work, they will help us continue to improve this plugin!

-A standalone version of this plugin *(i.e. not dependent upon QGIS)* will be available shortly.

 #### Acknowledgements:
-The production of this plugin was funded by [Zero Waste Scotland Ltd.](http://www.zerowastescotland.org.uk/).
+The original production of this plugin for QGIS2 was undertaken by Roy Ferguson Consultancy Ltd; funded by [Zero Waste Scotland Ltd](http://www.zerowastescotland.org.uk/).
 Development was greatly assisted by the accepted answer to [this](http://gis.stackexchange.com/questions/5300/dividing-polygon-into-specific-sizes-using-arcgis) forum post and by the [pyroots](https://pypi.python.org/pypi/pyroots/0.1.0) Python implementations of Brent's method.
+The version for QGIS3 was produced by [Flying Turtle Ltd](https://flyingturtle.co.uk); funded by [Deutsche Forestservice GMBH](https://www.dfs-online.de/).